UselessGuru/UG-Miner/README.md

 +[currency] to enable currency
 -[currency] to disable currency

+If more than one currency is given, then the currencies must be separated with commas.
+Do not use spaces in between the values.

 If '+' is used, then only the explicitly enabled currencies are used
-If '-' is used, then all currencies except the disabled ones are used
+If '-' is used, then all currencies except the disabled currencies are used

 Do not combine '+' and '-' concurrently.